EPIC-guide/epic-guide.github.io/README.md

 - `order: 1` (Order of the article in the category.
 Articles are sorted in ascending order on the guide index page.)

 ### How to write markdown
-The content of the articles can be written in markdown and/or HTML.
+The content of the articles can be written in Markdown and/or HTML.

-[Here](https://www.markdownguide.org/basic-syntax/) are some basic markdown syntax if you are not familiar with it.
-Some examples: https://markdown-it.github.io/
+If you are not familiar with Markdown syntax, take a look at [this guide](https://www.markdownguide.org/basic-syntax/).

 **Note:** As the `h1` heading is reserved for the article title, please use `h2` (two hashtags in markdown `##`) or smaller headings within the article.